 Sam returns to Vietnam as a Washington, D.C., newspaper correspondent after the Kennedy assassination, wanting to get away from the U.S. He’s remained there for 13 years.

 Lisette is an American of French and Vietnamese descent, who is working for a broadcast news company.
 “She portends the rise of women in the media,” Pirozzolo said.
 They remain until the bitter end because of their work.
 “They’re journalists,”

 Clay Risen, Deputy Opinion Editor of The New York Times recently profiled Dick Pirozzolo and Michael Morris authors of "Escape from Saigon - a Novel" for an article on the medical consequences of spraying the defoliant Agent Orange throughout Vietnam, Laos and Cambodia.

 Risen asked Pirozzolo and Morris about their encounter with Agent Orange when they served in Vietnam, its effect on their health and their struggles with the Veterans Administration over benefits in connection with exposure since that time.
 LEARN MORE ABOUT AGENT ORANGE

 "BACK TO CHINA BEACH " is a documentary about the legendary surf club at Danang's famous China Beach.
 The club was founded by Larry Martin to bring a bit of home to the warzone and some 50 of his fellow soldiers and Marines became members .

 Producer Mike Cotton, Co-Producer & Director Dave Barnes, a two-time Emmy winner for his work with PBS-TV, Associate Producer and Adviser Larry Martin are seeking sponsors for Air Travel for the U.S. and Viet Nam, ground transportation and lodging to support the project.
-READ MORE
+MORE ABOUT SURFING VIETNAM